nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/GWAS-in-the-cloud/download_accessAWS.md

 ![](./images-gwas/GWAS_General_publicDNS.png "Connect to instance button")

-* A pop up window will appear.
-Copy the line of code under "Example:", starting with the `ssh` command.
+* On the new page, select the SSH tab (as shown in the image) and copy the line of code under "Example:", starting with the `ssh` command.

 ![](./images-gwas/GWAS_General_aws_connect_your_instance.png "ssh command")